MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

 * At least 4GB of RAM
 * At least 80GB SSD
 * Less than 2.5kg: Currently, it happens quite often that I don't take my notebook with me because it is too heavy (2.5kg + 0.2kg for the power supply unit).
-* At least 15" display size with a resolution of more than 1366x768 (I am very close to the screen and I don't want to be able to see single pixels); the screen should be not glossy, because I would like to work outside in the summer.
+* At least 15" display size with a resolution of more than 1366x768 (I am very close to the screen and I don't want to be able to see single pixels); the screen should not glare, because I would like to work outside in the summer.
 * It has to have dual band WLAN, sometimes also called 2x2 WLAN.
 I really want to have a good connectivity.
 * Good Keyboard (no numblock required)
 * At least 4 hours running time on battery.
 It it is less than 6 hours, then the weight of the notebook plus its power supply pack has to be less than 2.5kg